-I never knew for sure if Burt loved me.
-I mean right off the bat he liked my sister.
+I was never sure if he loved me.
+I mean right off, Burt liked my sister.
 I don’t know why.
-I mean, Tina was pretty in a tomboy way, you know, but I was the real girl with my flamey hair and legs all the way down to China!
-So, I don’t know why the boys liked Tina so much.
-Of course, she was fun.
+I mean, Tina, she’s pretty in a tomboy way, but I’m the real girl with my flamey hair and legs all the way down to China.
+So, I don’t know why the boys like her so much.
+I guess ’cause she’s fun.
 I was never fun.
 I was too much work: “I’m not ready yet!”
-“No, it’ll mess up my hair!”
+“No!
+It’ll mess up my hair!”
+Hah!

-But the minute I seen Burt, I loved him.
-He was so cocky.
-Tall and skinny, but with cute bulgy little muscles, you know?
-He lifted weights and was so vain—every time we passed by a mirror, I’d check my make-up and he’d check his muscles.
+But the minute I saw Burt, I loved him.
+He was tall and skinny, but with cute bulgy little muscles.
+He lifted weights and was so vain—every time we’d go by a mirror, I’d check my make-up and he’d checks his muscles.
 Hah!

-First he came around hoping Tina would break up with Jim.
+First he come around hoping Tina would break up with Jim.
 Idiot.
-I mean, he was Jim’s best friend!
-But then we started talkin’ and something just clicked.
-Well, that and he kept looking at my legs.
-Anyway, by the time Jim and Tina got engaged, me and Burt was an item too.
+I mean, he’s Jim’s best friend!
+But then we started talkin’ and something just clicks.
+Well, that and he keeps looking at my gams.
+Anyway, pretty soon me and Burt are an item.
 I was so nuts about him.
-And I was pretty sure I had him.
-But I always wished he’d asked me to marry him before Jim and Tina got engaged.
+I just wished he’d’a asked me to marry him before Jim and Tina got engaged.

-Anyways, five months after they got married, me and Burt tied the knot.
-All I wanted was to sign that paper and drag him off to my cave, you know?
-Just me and Burt!
+Anyways, five months after they got married, me and Burt tie the knot, and all I wanted was to sign that paper and drag him off to my cave, you know?
+Me cave girl!
+Hah!

-We left the reception in a convertible that Burt borrowed from his cousin Franky.
-We had this bottle of champagne—I know we shouldn’a brought it, but we did, so get over it.
-And we were laughing!
-But it wasn’t the champagne.
-I mean, Burt was glowing.
+We left the reception in a convertible Burt borrowed from his cousin Franky.
+We got this bottle of champagne—I know we shouldn’ta brought it, but we did.
+And we’re laughing, and Burt’s glowing.
 Glowing!
-And I kept thinking, “He’s glowing ‘cause of me.
-I make my man glow!”
-We was laughing and singing, and going down this highway in the middle-a-nowhere, and I was so happy I thought it would go on forever!
+And I’m thinking, “That’s ‘cause of me.
+I’m make my man glow!”
+Anyways, we’re going down this highway in the middle-a-nowhere, and I’m so happy I’m thinking it’s gonna last forever!

-But then, I don’t know what happened.
-I mean, I literally don’t know.
-One minute I’m pouring champagne and the next minute I’m in the hospital.
-The first thing I said—no, screamed—was, “Where’s Burt!”
-So, Mom and Tina told me what happened.
+But then one minute I’m pouring champagne and the next I’m in the hospital.
+And the first thing I say–no, scream–is, “Where’s my Burt!”
+So, Mom and Tina, they told me what happened.

 We hit a tree.
-There musta been a truck or something.
-Anyways, we hit a tree and totaled Franky’s Pontiac.
-Almost totaled us!
-Burt come to half an hour later, and I wasn’t even in the car, I was on the ground out front.
-They said I looked like a rag doll all covered in blood.
-And everything—I mean everything—was broken.
-My back’s still not great.
+There was this truck, and we swerved and hit a tree and totaled Franky’s Pontiac.
+Hell, almost totaled us.
+Burt, he come to about half a hour later, and I’m not even in the car, I’m out front on the ground.
+They said I looked like a broke rag doll all covered in blood.

-Poor Burt, he didn’t even know if I was alive!
-He got out of the car and he picked me up…my Burt picked me up and carried me two miles without stopping till he got to a gas station.
-And then he sat down with me in his arms and said, “Help my Nancy!” over and over again, just like that, “Help my Nancy.”
-And that’s all he said.
+Poor Burt, he didn’t know if I was alive!
+But he gets outta the car and he picks me up and carries me two miles without stopping till he comes to a gas station.
+And then he sits down with me in his arms, and says, “Help my Nancy!” over and over again, “Help my Nancy!”

-When I woke up, Mom and Tina were there, and they told me what happened.
-Then I fell back asleep again.
-And when I woke up six hours later, Burt was sitting there in a wheel chair, holding my hand.
-He said, “Hiya, doll.”
-And there was tears in his eyes.
-Then I noticed his legs.
-They was both in casts, all the way up to his hips.
-And that was when I found out that he…my Burt…carried me for two miles on two broken legs!
-One mile for each leg.
+When I wake up, Mom and Tina are there, and they tell me what happened, and then I fall back asleep.
+And when I wake up again, Burt’s there in a wheel chair, holding my hand.
+He says, “Hiya, doll,” and there’s tears in his eyes.
+And then I see his legs.
+They’re both in casts.
+And that’s when I find out that he…my Burt…he carried me two miles on two broken legs!

-I put my hand on his face and he kissed it.
-And then I knew.
-My Burt wasn’t some big hero.
-He was just a ordinary, vain, skinny guy that did the impossible…
+Then I put my hand on his face and he kissed it, and I finally knew: My Burt’s not some big hero, he’s just a ordinary, vain, skinny guy that did the impossible…

 Because he loved me.